QianyiWu/objsdf/README.md

 This repository contains the official implementation of the ECCV2022 paper:
 **Object-Compositional Neural Implicit Surfaces**.
 [Qianyi Wu](https://qianyiwu.github.io/), [Xian Liu](https://alvinliu0.github.io/), [Yuedong Chen](https://donydchen.github.io/), [Kejie Li](https://likojack.github.io/kejieli/#/home), [Chuanxia Zheng](https://www.chuanxiaz.com/), [Jianfei Cai](https://jianfei-cai.github.io/), [Jianmin Zheng](https://personal.ntu.edu.sg/asjmzheng/).
-The paper introduces **ObjectSDF**: a volume rendering framework for object-compositional implicit neural surfaces, allowing to learn high fidelity geometry of each object from a sparse set of input images and the corresponding semantic segmentation maps.
+The paper introduces **ObjectSDF**: a volume rendering framework for object-compositional implicit neural surfaces, allowing learning high fidelity geometry of each object from a sparse set of input images and the corresponding semantic segmentation maps.

 ## Setup

-#### Installation Requirmenets
+#### Installation Requirements

-The code is compatible with python 3.9 and pytorch 1.10.1.
+The code is compatible with Python 3.9 and Pytorch 1.10.1.
 In addition, the following packages are required: numpy, pyhocon, plotly, scikit-image, trimesh, imageio, opencv, torchvision.

 You can create an anaconda environment called `objsdf` with the required dependencies by running: